Everything You Need to Know About the Benefits of Light Therapy

 How Light Therapy Works

-Red light therapy used to help combat conditions that are linked to the overproduction of sebum, a natural oil produced by skin that can become problematic when produced in large quantities such as active acne as well as other complaints including rosacea and sun damage.
+Red light therapy is used to help combat conditions that are linked to the overproduction of sebum, a natural oil produced by the skin that can become problematic when produced in large quantities such as active acne.
+It is also beneficial for those with rosacea and sun damage.
 This particular frequency penetrates the skin and promotes cell regeneration.

 Blue light therapy aids in combating bacteria that contributes to specific skin complaints, including acne-causing bacteria.
 Unlike UV treatments widely used to tan skin, LED blue light is not harmful and can be a great asset to those seeking treatment for skin conditions that have a bacterial cause.
 This frequency can also promote the production of collagen.